webmastersmith/notes/Docker/01_Docker.md

   - `docker logs NAME -f` // stream logs
   - `docker logs CONTAINER-ID/NAME` // show all things that have been output to console.
 - `--mount` // options are key-value pairs.
 Each pair is formatted like this: key=value, with a comma between one pair and the next.
 Common options:
   - `type` // mount type.
-Options are bind, volume, or tmpfs.
+Options are `bind, volume, or tmpfs`.
 We’re all about the volume.
   - `source` // source of the mount.
 For named volumes, this is the name of the volume.
 For unnamed volumes, this option is omitted.
 The key can be shortened to src.
   - `destination` // the path where the file or directory is mounted in the container.
 The key can be shortened to dst or target.
   - `readonly` // mounts the volume as read-only.
 Optional.
 Takes no value.